-Dance North’s Community Dance Programme was established in August 2015 with the engagement of our Dance Development Officer to offer regular classes, one-off workshops and performance opportunities across the length and breadth of Moray.
-Our Community Dance Programme offers primary school aged children, young people, older people and people with additional support needs new opportunities to experience and take part in dance.
+Dance North’s Participatory Programme was established in August 2015 with the engagement of our Dance Development Officer to offer regular classes, one-off workshops and performance opportunities across the length and breadth of Moray.
+Our Participatory Programme offers primary school aged children, young people, older people and people with additional support needs new opportunities to experience and take part in dance.

-If you would like to hear more about our Community Dance Programme, or speak to us about providing dance and movement activities for your group, please don’t hesitate to contact us on 01309 691661 or email@example.com
+If you would like to hear more about our Participatory Programme, or speak to us about providing dance and movement activities for your group, please don’t hesitate to contact us on 01309 691661 or email@example.com

 Dance North Youth is aimed at young people aged 7-19 who want to explore dance and performance as a recreational activity.
 As well as benefiting physical health and fitness, participation in dance and movement can also help to increase a young person’s confidence, supporting the understanding of one’s own physical ability and promoting a positive body image.
 Encouraging creativity and expression, the weekly classes provides young people with the opportunity to hone their technical, choreographic and performance skills, learning from both professionals and peers from diverse backgrounds.
 A Youth Dance Summer School is also run in Elgin each July.